 They also hold schools to account through peformance tables, which include data on:

 - the attainment of the pupils who attract the funding

 - the gap in attainment between disadvantaged pupils and their peers

-Please view the annual Pupil Premium Report to Parents for a more detailed breakdown of expenditure.
+Please view the annual Pupil Premium Report to Parents for a detailed breakdown of the school's expenditure.